The Bayesian Separation Principle for Data-driven Control: Separation principle for identification and control

-\begin{remark} The separation principle here illustrated should not be misunderstood with the concept of sufficient statistic also discussed in \cite{AC-MF-VB-SF:23}.
-Given a parametric model function of $\theta$, a sufficient statistic $T(\mathcal{D})$ is a transformation of the data set able to retain all the information contained in $\mathcal{D}$ for estimating $\theta$.
+\begin{remark} The separation principle here illustrated should not be misunderstood with the concept of sufficient statistic also discussed in \cite{AC-MF-VB-SF:25}.
+Given a model parametrized by $\theta$, a sufficient statistic $T(\mathcal{D})$ is a transformation of the data set $\mathcal{D}$ able to retain all the information contained in $\mathcal{D}$ for estimating $\theta$.
 This manifests itself in the fact that the MSE performance of any estimator of $g(\theta)$, which is modified by conditioning it on $T(\mathcal{D})$, improves or remains the same for any $\theta$.
 It follows that, if the minimum variance unbiased estimator of the MPC cost exists, it can be written as function only of $T(\mathcal{D})$.
-So, the construction of a sufficient statistic provides optimal compression of data (collected e.g. during an identification experiment) that can be used to estimate \eqref{ControlCost}.
+So, the construction of a sufficient statistic provides optimal compression of the data to estimate \eqref{ControlCost}.
 However, the mere construction of $T(\mathcal{D})$ does not define or even guarantee the existence of the optimal estimator.
 Hence, it does not lead to fulfilling a separation principle according to the definition given above. \end{remark}